andrewluetgers/ngEventRegistry/README.md

 See usage at bottom of file.

-Events as services eliminates hard-coded strings, typos and refactoring becomes easier.
-The real benefit of this approach is that it is much more self documenting and tools like angular batarang can now graph the relationships of events with other services.
-Although better tooling is needed this is one step toward the visualization of application communication.
+Events as services eliminates hard-coded strings, typos are less of a problem and refactoring becomes easier.
+The real benefit of this approach is that it is much more self documenting and tools like Angular Batarang can now graph the relationships of events with other services.
+Although better tooling is still needed this is one step toward the visualization of application communication.

-While angular provides both emit and broadcast methods this approach only broadcasts events down from the rootScope.
-This ensures universal visibility of events and eases reasoning about their behavior.
+While angular provides emit and broadcast methods this approach only broadcasts events down from the rootScope.
+This ensures universal visibility of events and simplifies thinking about their behavior.

 This approach also provides the ability to register an event along with a an "argSpec" function or set of functions that enforce what values can